gonodono/web-widgets/README.md

   `postVisualStateCallback()` usage adds a `ViewTreeObserver.OnDrawListener` upon the visual callback, and then invalidates to cause an extra frame before drawing in order to ensure it's ready.
-Aside from the fact that the relevant test renders are extremely simplistic, this technique won't work here anyway because invalidation calls go up and down the hierarchy, and this one will stop them at the `FrameLayout` with zero visible area.
+Aside from the fact that the relevant platform test renders are extremely simplistic, that technique won't work here anyway because invalidation calls go up and down the hierarchy, and this setup will abort them at the `FrameLayout` because it has zero visible area.

-  If you do find that your setup isn't fully prepared before the draw, it might be simplest to add a short `delay()` after `WebShooter`'s `performLayouts()` call.
-If you'd prefer something like the invalidation tack, we can use `Choreographer` to get frame callbacks and suspend over as many as we like.
+  If you do find that your page isn't fully prepared before the draw, it might be simplest to add a short `delay()` after `WebShooter`'s `performLayouts()` call.
+If you'd prefer something like the invalidation approach, we can use `Choreographer` to get frame callbacks and suspend over as many as we like.
-  The demo shows this last method, with its `awaitDisplayFrames()` function.
+  The demo illustrates this last method with its [`awaitDisplayFrames()`][awaitDisplayFrames] function.

-- There's apparently some issue with older emulator versions that causes most pages to render blank, for some reason.
+- There's apparently some issue with older emulators that can cause most pages to render blank, for some reason.
 I think it starts around Pie, going back in the versions.
-There are various suggestions for solutions out there, but I just use `news.google.com` instead when testing on those versions, 'cause it seems like Google sites work just fine, not counting the stuff missing due to JavaScript being disabled.
+There are various suggestions for solutions out there, but I simply used `news.google.com` instead when testing on those because Google sites seem to work just fine, not counting the stuff missing due to JavaScript being disabled.

 - All of the Widgets currently use Wikipedia for their pages.
 I am not affiliated with The Wikimedia Foundation nor any of its sites or